saltstack/salt-enhancement-proposals/salt-file-protocol-file-listing-details.md

 # Summary
 [summary]: #summary
-cp.list_master does not provide enough information to determine if files on the minion are up to data, and if they should still exits.
+cp.list_master does not provide enough information to determine if files on the minion are up to date, and if they should still exits.
 This proposal is to look into expanding the information available on files and directories.
 This would lead to cp.get_dir performance improvements.

 # Motivation
 [motivation]: #motivation